GWC-DCMB/FEMMES/README.md

   * Visit http://umich.edu/~girlswc/

 # FEMMES Capstone Fall 2016 and Winter 2017

+Our Incredible, Edible Cell Activity was planned for FEMMES capstones before Girls Who Code was founded, and is purely biological in nature.
+Content developed by Haley Amemiya, Marlena Duda, Allie Bouza, Zena Lapp, and Brooke Wolford.

 Learn about the incredible, edible cell!
 What’s a cell you ask?
 Use a microscope and examine at the many types of cells that make up your body—neurons, kidney cells, lung cells, and more!
 Then make your own edible cell to learn about the important components of the cell such as the famous mitochondria, the power house of the cell!
 Why are cells so important?
 They have all the instructions to make you, you and they keep your body healthy and working properly.